feast-dev/feast-gcp-driver-ranking-tutorial/README.md

 cd ..
 ```

-7. Test your model with a remote Firestore online store
+7. Test your model with your remote Firestore online store

 ```
 python predict.py